CabrilloRoboticsClub/cabrillo_rov_2023/doc/setup_procedure.md

 1. Plug the XBOX Controller into "REAR USB 2"

 ## Person 1 (Ciaran or Orion) (part 2)

+1. Wait for the monitor to show the Ubuntu Desktop.

 1. On the Keyboard use the `ctrl+alt+t` keyboard shortcut to open a Terminal window